dimitrit/tastybasic/README.md

 `RESTORE` Resets the `READ` pointer to the first item of the data list, allowing `DATA` values to be re-read.

+#### CP/M Specific Statements
+The CP/M version includes two additional statements that allow Tasty Basic programs to be saved to, and loaded from, disk:

+`LOAD "filename"` Loads the Tasty Basic (`.TBA`) file with the given _filename_ from the current disk drive into memory.
+Any existing programs and variables are cleared before the program is loaded.

+`SAVE "filename"` Persists the program currently in memory in a file with the given _filename_ on the current disk drive.

 ### Functions
 Tasty Basic provides the following functions to read from and write to memory locations and I/O ports: